Swan (nuclear primary)

 Swan was a United States test nuclear explosive, which was developed into the XW-45 warhead.
+The Swan device is the first design to incorporate a two-point ignition hollow-pit air-lens implosion assembly together with fusion boosting.

 It was tested standalone on June 22, 1956, in shot Redwing Inca.
 It was tested again as the primary of a thermonuclear device on July 2, 1956, in shot Redwing Mohawk.
 Both tests were successful.

 Design features

-The Swan device is the first design to incorporate a two-point ignition hollow-pit air-lens implosion assembly together with fusion boosting.